nicholaswmin/dyno/README.md

 ## Overview

-The runner repeatedly runs a specified *task* for a specified *cycle per seconds* rate, for a specified *test duration*.
+The runner repeatedly runs a specified `task function`
+for a specified `cycle per seconds` rate, for a specified `test duration`.

-A test is deemed succesful if the *test duration* elapses without creating a *cycle backlog*.
+A test is deemed succesful if the test duration elapses
+without creating a *cycle backlog*.

 To maximize efficiency and mimic a production environment,
 the provided task is run across multiple threads.